 - Line the outside of the springform pan with aluminum foil; this will keep water from getting into your cheesecake during baking.

-- Using a mixer, mix together the softened cream cheese, pure cane sugar, vanilla extract, and almond extract.
+- In a large bowl with an electric hand mixer or in the bowl of an electric stand mixer, whip together the softened cream cheese, pure cane sugar, vanilla extract, and almond extract.

-- Using an egg separator, separate the egg yolks from the whites, and add the yolks into the mixture, mixing well.
+- Using an egg separator, separate the egg yolks from the whites, and add the yolks into the cream cheese mixture, mixing well.

 - When your batter is creamy and smooth, pour half the batter into your crust.